 - Schedule A Time and Collect The Necessary Data/Report

 Schedule and be sure to invite all leaders and key employees who are required to attend this meeting.
 Make sure the people in the room are people who can actively participate in the meeting.

-At the same time, collect the necessary data, reports, update status indicators, and even questions to be answered in the meeting.
+At the same time, collect the necessary data, and reports, update status indicators, and even questions to be answered in the meeting.
 Make sure submissions aren’t too close to the meeting date so everyone can go through the most recent data and write an analysis on emerging trends or issues.

 - Plan Agenda Template

-An agenda helps you and participants stay on track.
+An agenda helps you and the participants stay on track.
 Meeting agenda ideas will ensure answers to the questions:

 - Why do we have this meeting?

 - What do we need to accomplish when the meeting is over?